medvedevgroup/SibeliaZ/README.md

 	-f <memory amount in GB>

-Roughly speaking the memory should be at least 2-3 times of the size of the input genomes, and for large dataset it is adviced to allocate as much as possible.
+By default it is roughly 2 times of the size of the input genomes.
+If SibeliaZ runs out of memory, try increasing this amount (see the "Troubleshooting" section).

 Output directory
 ----------------